http4s/http4s/docs/docs/client.md

   httpClient.expect[String]("http://localhost:8080/hello/James")
 ```

-Note that we don't have any output yet.
-We have a `IO[String]`, to
+We don't have any output from the server yet as we have not executed the
-represent the asynchronous nature of a client request.

-Furthermore, we haven't even executed the request yet.
-A significant
-difference between a `IO` and a `scala.concurrent.Future` is that a
-`Future` starts running immediately on its implicit execution context,
-whereas a `IO` runs when it's told.
-Executing a request is an
-example of a side effect.
-In functional programming, we prefer to
-build a description of the program we're going to run, and defer its
-side effects to the end.
+request.
+We have an `IO[String]` value, which is a description of a
+program that will request a `String` from the server when run.

-Let's describe how we're going to greet a collection of people in
+Let's build another program that makes requests in parallel to greet a
-parallel:
+collection of people:

 ```scala mdoc:silent
 import cats.effect.IO